Contact Us 1-800-596-4880

 Select Connector Versions for a Project

-Set connector versions for a specific implementation or integration project from Project Properties.
+Set connector versions for a specific implementation or integration project from Project Properties or when you add a component to the canvas.
 You can change versions at any time, but it is important to test your projects with the versions you intend to deploy.

 To select connector versions for a project: